 What should you do when you can see the signs of an alcoholic manifest themselves in an employee?
 Helping a co-worker requires diplomacy and tact.
 One of the biggest issues is that your colleague may be in denial about the problem.
-In this blog, we discuss how to spot alcoholism at work and how to approach the issue.
+In this blog, alcohol rehab specialists, Port of Call, discuss how to spot alcoholism at work and how to approach the issue.

 How to spot alcoholism in the workplace